 Compact protocol: 0x93

-This command is used to determine whether the servo outputs have reached their targets or are still changing, limited by speed or acceleration settings.
+This command is used to determine whether the servo outputs have reached their targets or are still changing and will return 1 as long as there is at least one servo that is limited by a speed or acceleration setting still moving.
 Using this command together with the Set Target command, you can initiate several servo movements and wait for all the movements to finish before moving on to the next step of your program.

 Compact protocol: 0xA1